If you are looking for a Primary School place for your child, we currently have a limited number of spaces available in some year groups.

 Parents whose preference is not met by the Children, Learning and Young people’s Directorate can appeal to an independent appeal panel.

 Full details of the admissions policy are given in the Children, Learning and Young People’s Directorates annual publication “Primary Education in Coventry”.
-From September 2015 copies of this booklet are available from the Admissions and Benefits Team in Civic Centre 1, Little Park Street, Coventry CV1 5RS or by telephoning (024) 7683 1622 or 7683 2499.
+Copies of this booklet are available from the Admissions and Benefits Team in Civic Centre 1, Little Park Street, Coventry CV1 5RS or by telephoning (024) 7683 1622 or 7683 2499.